robertdias/IaC-101/Terraform/Session1/Session_1_Instructions.md

 Step 1: **Set Az CLI for the target cloud**.

-- In a terminal session, for commercial Azure subscriptions (this includes MSDN accounts) type `az cloud set --name AzureCloud`
+- In a terminal session, type `az cloud set --name AzureCloud`
+  - This is the default for commercial Azure subscriptions including MSDN accounts
   - If you are targeting an Azure Government subscription, enter `--name AzureUSGovernment`

 ![Azure Cloud List](/.attachments/az-cloud-list-output-table.png)

 Step 2: **Log into subscription**.

-- In a terminal session, type `az login` and use browser authentication to log into the target Azure subscription.
+- In a terminal session, type `az login` and use browser authentication to login to your Azure subscription.

 ![Azure Login Success](/.attachments/az-login-success.jpg)